-MANAGEMENT POLICIES
+STRATEGIC PLANNING PROCESS AND MANAGEMENT POLICIES

-The Authority continues to operate under the Quality Management System (QMS) through the TransitStat program.
-The Board of Trustees (BOT), Executive Management Team (EMT) and key stakeholders in RTA created a new strategic plan for short-term and long-term of the RTA.
-This includes a new Mission Statement and ten Priority Policy Initiatives essential for growth and progress in RTA.
-These are reviewed annually and modified if necessary.
+The Authority continues to operate under the Quality Management System (QMS) through the STRATEGIC PLAN and BALANCED SCORECARD.
+Three of the major monitoring forums which help guide the Authority through the Strategic Plan include TransitStat program, Executive Safety Committee (ESC), and the Information Technology Steering Committee (ITSC).
+The Board of Trustees (BOT), Executive Management Team (EMT) and key stakeholders in RTA review the strategic plan for short-term and long-term performance of the RTA through the Balanced Scorecard.
+This includes the areas of focus and Vital Few Objectives essential for growth and progress in RTA.
 Budget decisions are made with the overall strategic planning process in mind.
-These policies are discussed in further detail in the Performance Management Section.
+The Balanced Scorecard, TransitStat program and Authority performance over the past year are discussed in further detail in the Performance Management Section.

-MISSION:
+MISSION STATEMENT: